Try Not to Be Negative With Your Driver Attack Angle

 Remember no matter what myths you hear about how the short game is more important than the long game there will be a ceiling on how much you can improve based on how far you can drive the ball.

-And that is likely because with LPGA Tour players averaging 257 yards off the tee, compared to the near 300 yards PGA Tour pros drive the ball on average, they are aiming to maximize driving distances to a greater extent than their male colleagues.
+And that is likely because with LPGA Tour pros averaging 257 yards off the tee, compared to the over 300 yards PGA Tour pros average, they are aiming to maximize driving distances to a greater extent than their male colleagues.

-The people at Trackman have often been quoted as saying that “we need a driver swing and a swing for everything else.”
+As the folks at Trackman often note “we need a driver swing and a swing for everything else.”

-And the reason they say this is that while it is desirable to hit up on the ball with a positive attack angle with your driver to maximize distance, the opposite is true with your irons.
+Because while hitting up with a positive attack angle helps to maximise distance with driver, the opposite is true with your irons.

-When using an iron your attack angle should be negative because by hitting down on the ball with your irons you will generate more spin thereby giving you more stopping power to hit and hold the ball on the green.
+Your iron attack angle should be negative because hitting down on the ball with your irons:

 If you are not hitting down on the ball with your irons you will likely face problems with inconsistent strikes as well as poor distance and direction control.